 Ulcers on the feet are caused by excessive pressure or shearing forces causing a breakdown in the skin’s surface.
 They are more common in those who have complications affecting the nerves (neuropathy) or circulation (ischaemia).
 They can become further complicated by infection, sharply increasing the chances of amputation.

-Emergencies relating to the feet need to be treated immediately to prevent further complications and amputation.
+Emergencies relating to the feet need to be seen to immediately to prevent further complications and amputation.

 Simple cuts and abrasions should be washed in salt water and dressed with antiseptic and a sterile dressing.
 These should be checked and dressed daily to ensure they do not become infected.
 They should be kept dry when bathing until the wound has completely healed over.
 If it does not start healing within a couple of days help should be sought from a doctor or podiatrist

-If a patient notices callus with discolouration this should be treated by a podiatrist as soon as possible as there may be a breakdown (ulcer) underneath it.
-Large or very heavily discoloured areas of callus need immediate debridement and treatment.
+If a patient notices callus with discolouration this should be seen by a podiatrist as soon as possible as there may be a breakdown (ulcer) underneath it.
+Large or very heavily discoloured areas of callus need immediate debridement.
 In this case please call the podiatrist and ask for an urgent appointment (same day if possible).
 If it is outside office hours you can contact us via Facebook.
 If there is associated redness spreading up the foot or the patient has a fever please go to Accident and Emergency.